mpv-player/mpv/DOCS/man/options.rst

     it too high will make dark scenes appear unnaturally bright. (``-vo=gpu`` only)

+``--tone-mapping-mode``
+    Controls how the tone mapping function is applied to colors.

+    auto
+        Choose the best mode automatically.
+(Default)
+    rgb
+        Tone-map per-channel (RGB).
+Has a tendency to severely distort colors, desaturate highlights, and is generally not very recommended.
+However, this is the mode used in many displays and TVs (especially early ones), and so sometimes it's needed to reproduce the artistic intent a film was mastered with.
+    max
+        Tone-map on the brightest component in the video.
+Has a tendency to lead to weirdly oversaturated colors, and loss of dark details. hybrid
+        A hybrid approach that uses linear tone-mapping for midtones and per-channel tone mapping for highlights.
+    luma
+        Luminance-based method from ITU-R BT.2446a, including fixed gamut reductions to account for brightness-related perceptual nonuniformity.
+        (``--vo=gpu-next`` only)

 ``--gamut-mapping-mode``
     Specifies the algorithm used for reducing the gamut of images for the target display, after any tone mapping is done.